Jermaine Jenas: Aston Villa loan

 On 31 August 2011, Jenas joined Aston Villa on a season-long loan deal from Tottenham.
 He wore the number 8 shirt at Villa, the same number he had while at Spurs.
 Jenas eventually made his debut for Villa on 5 November, after a series of niggling injuries, coming on as a second-half substitute against Norwich City.
 Jenas then came on for his second appearance for Villa on 27 November against Swansea City, as a 69th-minute substitute for striker Emile Heskey.

 On 3 December, Jenas started his first game for Villa against Manchester United.
 While playing, he tripped over his own feet and suffered a ruptured Achilles tendon injury in a game that saw him, Shay Given and Javier Hernández all leave on stretchers.
 The injury kept him out for six months, effectively ending his spell at the club.

 Return to Nottingham Forest

 Jenas returned to Tottenham following his surgery, being given the number 21 for forthcoming 2012–13 season.
 On 28 September 2012, Jenas signed a month-long emergency loan deal with former club Nottingham Forest.
 He scored his first goal of his loan spell away at Barnsley in a 4–1 win.
-On 1 November 2012, Forest announced that Jenas' loan had been extended until January.
+On 1 November, Forest announced that Jenas' loan had been extended until January 2013 although his final appearance was on 17 November in a home win against Sheffield Wednesday.
+In the six games he played on loan, Forest did not lose any (with a record of three wins and three draws).